-Tips for Making the Best Mexican Hot Chocolate Oatmeal
+Tricks to Make the Absolute Best Mexican Hot Chocolate Oatmeal

 Balance the flavors according to your preferences!
 Some of the flavors in this oatmeal can easily be overdone.
 While I rarely find anything that is “too chocolatey” or “too cinnamony”, it’s easy to overdo the cayenne pepper and/or the stevia.
 Because of this, I recommend starting off on the low end.
 If you end up wanting a spicier or sweeter bowl of oatmeal, go ahead and add more after it’s cooked.

 If you accidentally made your oatmeal too spicy, tone it down by mixing some nonfat Greek yogurt into your bowl.
 I love the creamy tang Greek yogurt adds to my oatmeal.
 It also fits nicely within the “E” meal setting of my Trim Healthy Mama eating plan.
 (Of course, if you’re at goal weight or don’t care about mixing fats and carbs, half-and-half or cream would be lovely too!)

 As I mentioned, I like topping mine with nonfat Greek yogurt.
 I may have also grated a little 85% dark chocolate over my bowl too. (oh. em. gee. so good!)